Interview Query

 Write a query to return the number of songs played on each date for each user

-Note: If a user plays the same song twice during the day count should be two.
+Note: If a user plays the same song twice during the day, the count should be two.

-14. Write a SQL query using the database schema to find the percentage of customers that order drinks with their meal.
+14. Write an SQL query using the database schema to find the percentage of customers who order drinks with their meal.

 Design a database for a stand-alone fast food restaurant.

-Based on the above database schema, write a SQL query to find the top three highest revenue items sold yesterday.
+Based on the above database schema, write an SQL query to find the top three items with the highest revenue sold yesterday.

 Note: We will only record the customer if they either sign up for our rewards program or order by delivery.
 Customers will be recorded in the orders and customers tables only if they match one of those criteria.
 Deliveries will be recorded in the orders and deliveries tables only if they were delivered.